Woman sealing a letter

 Woman sealing a letter is an oil on canvas painting by the Dutch artist Gerard ter Borch, created in 1659.
+In 2004, the art critic Benjamin Genocchio wrote in teh New York Times that "The artist who did most to popularize the genre of letter painting was ter Borch", with Woman sealing a letter as one of the most notable of his works in the genre.

 Description

 The painting depicts a Dutch interior scene.
 A woman sits at a table covered with a blue tablecloth with embroidered edges.
 She is melting wax with a candle to seal a letter.
 Writing utensils are visible on the table.
 Her clothing is that of a well-to-do woman; she wears a dark purple coat trimmed with white fur.
 A young maid stands nearby, holding a bucket.
 A spaniel lies on the floor near the table.
 The background shows a fireplace and a dark wall.
 The overall mood is calm and intimate.